Evaristesgun/Math.Notes.et.Problems/README.md

 # Math.Notes.et.Problems

-It is my repository for Linear Algebra, Exponent Sum, etc. lecture-style notes and adjunctive exercises, which mainly based on my independent chain of theorems, definitions and correlated remarks.
+It is my repository for on-going Linear Algebra, Exponent Sum, etc. lecture-style notes and adjunctive exercises, which mainly based on my independent chain of theorems, definitions and correlated remarks.

+## Notes

 ## Build System